xwmx/bindle/Readme.md

 - user binaries and scripts (ie, anything in `$HOME/bin`),
 - configuration scripts.

-In order to keep everything easy to understand while using as few dependencies as possible the project structure is intended to reflect the original locations of the files and the commands try to be as close to simple task automation or the underlying git commands as possible.
+In order to keep everything easy to understand, the structure of a `dots`-managed repository reflects the original locations of the tracked files and the commands try to be as close to simple task automation of the underlying git commands as possible.

 `dots` is intended to compliment rather than entirely relace manual configuration and versioning.
 Sometimes a local configuration might not change